 It is important to hire a pest control company that has experience eradicating bed bugs and is licensed and certified.
 The specific steps necessary to get rid of bed bugs in your home, office, or resort property will depend on several variables.
 It not only will involve the technical aspects of pest control, but may also require you to discard possessions, have possessions cleaned in a specific ways, and other remediation steps that only the experts can help you determine.

 Drive-Bye Exterminators offers home and commercial pest control services in Clearwater, Florida, and the surrounding areas.
-Family owned and operated for over 25 years, Drive-Bye Exterminators has state certified inspectors and exterminators provide roach, subterranean termite, dry wood termite, roaches, spider, ant and flea services to both commercial and residential clients.
+Family-owned and operated for over 25 years, Drive-Bye Exterminators has state certified inspectors and exterminators provide roach, subterranean termite, dry wood termite, roaches, spider, ant and flea services to both commercial and residential clients.
 Whether a business owner needs help getting rid of a termite infestation, or a homeowner wants to rid their kitchen of ants, Drive-Bye Exterminators offers each client the same level of professionalism and excellence.

 Request a FREE Pest Control Inspection today with the professionals of Drive-Bye Exterminators.
 Call Us Today at 727-787-2127.